-The Outreach Program focuses on ensuring that barriers faced by potential LGBTQI+ participants of the Rainbow Games 2024 can be overcome.
+The Rainbow Games Outreach Programme focuses on ensuring that barriers faced by potential LGBTQI+ participants of the Rainbow Games 2024 can be overcome.
 Barriers include financial difficulties, discrimination and/or marginalisation in the country they reside.
 At this point, countries include Aotearoa New Zealand, Australia and the Pacific Islands (Melanesia, Micronesia and Polynesia).

-This contributes to the games’ vision, mission and values to enhance social inclusion for our communities and especially important for potential participants from countries which are not accepting of LGBTQI+ identities.
+This contributes to the games’ vision to enhance social inclusion for our communities and especially important for potential participants from countries which are not accepting of LGBTQI+ identities.
 Equally, our communities in Aotearoa New Zealand can learn and grow from meeting and playing with Rainbow people’s from around Oceania.

 To be eligible to apply for the Outreach Program Rainbow people must: